Once in Florence’s Galleria dell’Accademia, you don’t queue to see Michelangelo’s David. However, the queues to get into the Galleria can be horrible.

 Certainly in the off-peak winter months, you’re likely to get in if you join the queue for same-day tickets.

-But on weekends, and in particular during the peak summer months, your chances are a lot slimmer.
+But on weekends, and in particular during the peak summer months, your chances of spontaneous entry at this European art museum are a lot slimmer.
 And even if you do get in, you may well face a long queue.

 Why book the Skip-the-Line Accademia Gallery & Michelangelo’s David Tour?